 Buffering is your friend: If you experience dryness or irritation, try “buffering.”
 Apply a moisturizer before the retinoid to create a barrier.
 This can help ease initial discomfort.

-Incorporate other acne-fighting ingredients: Salicylic acid and tea tree oil are effective spot treatments that can be used alongside your retinoid for targeted action on blemishes.
-However, consult a dermatologist to ensure compatibility.
+Incorporate other acne-fighting ingredients: While using retinoids, you can use salicylic acid and tea tree oil for targeted spot treatment of blemishes.
+However, it is important to consult with a dermatologist to ensure compatibility.

 Consult a dermatologist: A dermatologist can assess your specific skin concerns and recommend the most suitable retinoid option and overall acne treatment plan.